handiko/Trading-Strategy-Development-Example/README.md

 ---

-Continuing the discussion from the previous sections, in this article, we will develop a real trading strategy inspired by the Markov Chain study results.
-The trading strategy presented in this article, I actually use it personally on my real trading account.
-There are some minor parameter differences from my personal settings, but overall, it is actually very much the same.
+In this article, we'll develop a real-world trading strategy based on the insights from our Markov Chain study.
+The strategy presented is a live trading strategy that I personally use, with only minor parameter differences from my own settings.

 ## Disclaimer !!!
-**I do not recommend that anybody follow my strategy, as I cannot guarantee this strategy will continue to deliver positive results in the future**. **_Alpha-decay_** (a decay of an algorithmic trading performance) is a real phenomenon, and you should know about it.
+**You shouldn't follow this strategy, as I can't guarantee its future performance**.
+The phenomenon of **_alpha decay_**—the natural decline in a trading algorithm's effectiveness over time—is a well-documented reality that you should be aware of.

 **I ran the strategy across several forex pairs and indices, and each market has its own setting tailored to its market characteristics**.
 You cannot only rely on one pair/market and hope it will constantly print money.
 Each market has its own period of several consecutive losses, even though in the long run it still delivers positive results.
 By deploying the strategy on several markets, any consecutive loss period would be covered by profits from other markets.

-One more thing, all of the strategy codes presented in this article are the simplified versions of what I am using right now.
-The simplifications are made to ease the understanding of the underlying logic behind the strategy.
-You cannot just use the code presented here to trade on a real account.
-These codes are enough to conduct a backtest and optimization, but still need many additional codes to be run on a real account.
+I have simplified the strategy code in this article to make the underlying logic easier to understand.
+These code snippets are suitable for backtesting and optimization but require additional programming before they can be deployed in a live trading environment.

 ---

 ## Basic Setup
-The idea is simple: by picking one candle sequence pattern from the Markov Chain study, we will put a buy stop or sell stop order above or below yesterday's high or low, plus some "pending distance" to account for the possibility of price whipsaw or false break.
-I use buy and sell stop order as a self-confirmation.
-If the buy or sell stop is triggered, then I assume the price has already cleared the whipsaw/false break area and would continue to move further in the direction of our trade (**following the underlying major trend**).
-Furthermore, I set an order-expiration timer.
-If the order is not triggered within the order's lifetime window, then I assume the trend has failed to materialize, and the order has to be deleted and then move on to find the next buy or sell signal.
+The strategy is straightforward: we place a buy stop or sell stop order above or below yesterday's high or low, with an added pending distance to mitigate false breakouts and price whipsaws.
+The activation of a buy or sell stop order serves as self-confirmation, signaling that the price has cleared the volatility area and is likely to continue in the direction of the underlying major trend.

+To manage risk, an order expiration timer is set.
+If the order isn't triggered within its specified lifespan, we assume the trend has not materialized, and the order is deleted in preparation for the next signal.

-I only open one buy stop and one sell stop at a time (no multiple orders in the same direction).
-For simplicity, in this article, we use fixed lot risk management as much as 1% of the initial margin balance.
+Only one buy stop and one sell stop order are active at any given time.
+For simplicity, this article utilizes a fixed lot size risk management approach, risking 1% of the initial margin balance per trade.

 ### Buy Stop Setup
 For the buy position, the rules are as follows: